xwmx/nb/README.md

   notes bookmark (open | peek | url) (<id> | <filename> | <path> | <title>)

 Options:
-  -c --comment   <comment>      A comment or note about this bookmark.
+  -c --comment   <comment>      A comment or description for this bookmark.
-  --edit                        Open the new note in your editor before saving.
+  --edit                        Open the bookmark in your editor before saving.
   -e --encrypt                  Encrypt the bookmark with a password.
   --skip-content                Omit page content from the note.
   --tags         <tag1>,<tag2>  A comma-separated list of tags.